Rev. Dr. Phillip Hewett

 STM, Harvard University, 1953

 STD (honoris causa), Starr King School for the Ministry, 1969

 He served as assistant minister at the Unitarian Church of Montreal (1953-54) and as minister of the Ipswich Unitarian Congregation in England (1954-56) before coming to Vancouver in 1956 as parish minister.
 After his retirement in 1991, he served as interim minister at the Unitarian Church of Victoria (1991-92) and has had shorter-term appointments with the Unitarian fellowship in St Catharines, Ontario, Auckland, New Zealand and Adelaide, Australia.

-He has travelled widely, visiting Unitarian movements in various parts of the world, ans been active in the International Association for Religious Freedom and the the International Council of Unitarians and Universalists, as well as holding responsible positions in the Canadian Unitarian Council and the Unitarian Universalist Association (which at that time included the whole of North America in its membership).
+He has traveled widely, visiting Unitarian movements in various parts of the world, and been active in the International Association for Religious Freedom and the the International Council of Unitarians and Universalists, as well as holding responsible positions in the Canadian Unitarian Council and the Unitarian Universalist Association (which at that time included the whole of North America in its membership).
 In 1992 he was the recipient of the UUA’s Annual Award for Distinguished Service.

 At a local level, he has been involved in many community organizations, particularly those working in interfaith relations, family services, education, peace, and environmental concerns.
 He and his wife Margaret, who died in 2006, have two children and four grandchildren.
 He is author of a number of books and other writings.
 Several of his books can be found in the congregation’s library which is open on Sunday mornings until 1 pm.

 Two of his many writings are posted on the Canadian Unitarian Council website:

 - Season and Solstice (pdf) a Unitarian interpretation of the midwinter festival, by Rev. Dr. Phillip Hewett

 - What Easter Means for Unitarians (pdf) by Rev. Dr. Phillip Hewett